Is Your House Ready To Show?

 Grab a spray bottle and go crazy.
 Your counters, cabinets, the stovetop, and the microwave are surfaces that should show no sign of leftover food splatter, spilled juice, or crumbs.

 The things you have out for daily use like your dish soap and sponge, the toaster or coffee pot, perhaps a family calendar– can be put away until after the showing.

 And if time permits, place a batch of cookies in the oven!
-(Keep pre-made dough in your refrigerator for quick cookies!)
-After all, nothing says home sweet home like the smell of fresh baked cookies–are we right?
+(Keep the pre-made dough in your refrigerator for quick cookies!)
+After all, nothing says home sweet home like the smell of fresh-baked cookies–are we right?